Write contractsThe page was last modified:

 In most industries, there are standard contracts.
-Find out if the contract has been negotiated between representatives of different stakeholders or if it has been drawn up only by the other party with whom you intend to enter a contract.
+Find out if the contract has been negotiated between representatives of different stakeholders or if it has been drawn up by the other party with whom you intend to enter into a contract.
 You can also make addendums and amendments to standard contracts.

 If a dispute arises

 If the parties of a contract disagree on its interpretation and cannot resolve the dispute themselves, the dispute can be adjudicated in a general court.